 • shortness of breath and excessive fatigue during exercise;

-• heart murmurs when listening to a cardiologist.
+• heart murmurs heard during an appointment with a cardiologist.

-In some adults, pathologists are accompanied by characteristic symptoms and is temporary and permanent.
-Sometimes the functional window opens after overgrowth in the presence of special pathologies, if the pressure in the right atrial area gradually increases.
-An open oval window appears in a pregnant woman, with pulmonary insufficiency in a complex shape or with blockage of the artery of the lung.
+In some adults, pathologies are accompanied by characteristic symptoms and can be temporary or permanent.
+Sometimes the functional window opens after overgrowth in the presence of special pathologies, if the pressure in the area of the right atrium gradually increases.
+An open foramen ovale appears in a pregnant woman, with complex pulmonary insufficiency or when a pulmonary artery is blocked.
 Despite practically complete absence difficulties, deviation can become a problem and provoke:

-• hypertension of the lungs and congestion of the right region of the heart;
+• pulmonary hypertension and congestion of the right region of the heart;

-• difficulties with conduction in the zone right leg bundle of His;
+• difficulties with conduction in the area right leg His bundle;

 • migraine;

-• the gradual development of a heart attack or stroke condition;
+• gradual development of a heart attack or stroke;

 • short-term shortness of breath.